catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 Adding the path is necessary for Selenium to execute GeckoDriver, otherwise you will see the following error when you run the test:
 `‘X’ is not recognized as an internal or external command, operable program or batch file.`

-You can add your path by right-clicking on `My Computer` and selecting `Properties`.
+If you want to use a custom path you can do so by right-clicking on `My Computer` and selecting `Properties`.
 Go to `Advanced` -> `Environmental Variables` -> `Path` -> `Edit` -> Add the path where you put your `Geckodriver.exe`.